 How to start your home compost

 Composting is one of the world’s most natural recycling systems.
+See here the difference between recycling vs composting.
 It is a process where living micro-organisms break down organic matter like fruit, vegetables, branches, leaves, compostable packaging, etc. into compost, or rich soil.
 It can be used to add nutrients or fertilize your soil.
 There are lots of ways to create your own home compost, but the main components of every healthy compost are: organic waste, heat, airflow, and microorganisms.

 #1 – What should you put your compost in?